-But what is the cause for your sudden change in status?
-How did you join the ranks of the snorers?
+What is the cause for your sudden change in sleep behavior?
+What causes snoring?
 Here are a few common reasons why people discover that they’re snorers and what you can do about it.

 There’s Someone to Listen Now

 This may seem obvious, but it has to be said.
-Many snorers don’t know they’re snorers simply because there’s no one there to tell them.
+Many snorers don’t know they’re snoring simply because there’s no one there to tell them.

 You might wonder, why wouldn’t my snoring wake me?
 The answer is that it probably did, but you fell back asleep.
-You probably don’t realize how much your sleep was suffering as a result of your snoring.
+You don’t realize how much your sleep is suffering as a result of your snoring.

 Alcohol and Medications